 Following the Final Review, the Independent Design Quality Manager will conduct and take minutes of all formal release-for-construction reviews.
 The DB Designer will prepare a full set of drawings and accompanying documents stamped "Checked and Ready for Review."
-This information shall be submitted to all parties from which a review is required five (5) Business Days prior to the scheduled review meeting date.
+This information shall be submitted to all parties from which a review is required.
+The DBT shall submit all design submissions to the Department during a submission meeting.
+At these submission meetings, which shall be scheduled by the DBT, the DBT shall provide an overview of the submittal, including a summary of all included information.
+The Department will not accept submission acceptance by the Department.
+The review times, as noted in the Scope, shall only begin after submission acceptance by the Department.
+The review time frame listed in the scope shall commence on the next business day after acceptance by the Department.
+These design submission meetings can be waived at the Department's discretion.
 Additional time for delays associated with the failure of the DBT to identify the proper review parties will not be recognized by the Department.

+Provide up to six (6) hard copies and one (1) electronic file (PDF format for reports and PDF & TIF format conforming to Department standards for the plans).
 The Independent Design Quality Manager will sign and stamp on the plans "Released for Construction" after the following requirements have been met: